whoisjeremylam/vennd/doc/gateway_configuration_guide.md

 **VenndNativeFollower.ini**

 VenndNativeFollower is the process which connects to the Bitcoin API compatible alt-coin.
-It 'listens' for payments to the listner address.
-The coins listening addresss is then swept into the central holding address (paymentAddress).
+It 'listens' for payments to the listener address.
+The coins received on the listening addresss are then swept into the central holding address (paymentAddress).

 ```ini
 testMode = false